iaverypadberg/Spaghettinet-Training/README.md

 * Typing this into terminal is a bit annoying, so I've included a export_tflite.sh script to run the command.
 Modify the path at the top.

 --

-#### NOTE
+### NOTE

-There is an issue with the quantization of the model.
+**There is an issue with the quantization of the model.
 I amusing the default_ranges_max/min flag which forces the model to behave like its quanitzed, while not really being quantized.
 This is a cheat and results in terrible accuracy.
-Im working on figuring out how to bypass this.
+To bypasss this you have to make sure that your model trains at *least* 1000 steps past the "delay" parameter specified at the bottom of the pipeline.config file**

 ---

 ``` python